Jose Fernandez (basketball)

 Jose Luis Fernandez (born November 18, 1971) is an American professional basketball coach who is the head coach of the Dallas Wings of the Women's National Basketball Association (WNBA).
 He previously served as the head coach of the South Florida Bulls women's basketball team from 2000 to 2025.

 Coaching career

 Early coaching career (1991–2000)

 Fernandez started in coaching while working on his associate degree at Miami-Dade CC Kendall, where he earned his degree in 1991.
-Fernandez served as a student assistant coach for the men's basketball team and was immediately thrown into the fray with on-floor coaching, scouting, and most importantly, overseeing recruiting correspondence and getting his name out in front of coaches around the state.
+Fernandez served as a student assistant coach for the men's basketball team and was immediately thrown into the fray with on-floor coaching, scouting, and overseeing recruiting correspondence.

-At Miami-Dade that Fernandez met Cesar Odio, who not only saw his potential and hired him as a student assistant but also promoted him to a full-time assistant coach in 1991.
-Fernandez stayed at Miami-Dade for one season (1991–92) before becoming the assistant boys’ basketball coach at Miami's Sunset High School (1992–94).

-Following his two seasons at Sunset, Fernandez and Odio renewed acquaintances when Odio was tabbed head men's basketball coach at Barry University in Miami Shores, Fla.
-(1994–96).
-Fernandez came along as Odio's top assistant and immediately established himself as a coach who had a sharp eye for talent and potential.
-During his two-year stay at Barry, Fernandez helped the Buccaneers to consecutive winning seasons, after the program only produced two in the first 10 years, and a combined 34-21 record.